CT NWCO Assoc. Inc.

 All applicants are urged to consult a variety of references to prepare for the exam.
 Some suggested references include the following: Any other recommended materials must be obtained on your own.

 • Wildlife Informational series from Ct.
-DEP web site, most common wildlife fact sheets
+DEEP web site, most common wildlife fact sheets

 • CT NWCO Policies and Procedures Booklet *